timescale/docs/timescaledb/how-to-guides/connecting/about-psql.md

 # About psql
 The `psql` command line tool is widely used for interacting with a PostgreSQL or TimescaleDB instance, and it is available for all operating systems.
-Most of the instructions in the Timescale docs assume you are using `psql`.
+Most of the instructions in the Timescale documentation assume you are using `psql`.

 To use `psql` to connect to your database, you need the connection details for your PostgreSQL server.
 For more information about how to retrieve your